 While these feelings are very human, they often come from a place of deep disempowerment and disconnection - feeling unable to communicate how you feel to others.
 In essence, they point to a need to explore your relationship with both yourself and others, including how you set boundaries or cope with the inner critic.
 They can also point to a need to process the pain and trauma of things like rejection, abandonment or abuse, perhaps rooted in childhood.
 They should never be ignored.

 As we’ve seen, the reasons for suicidal thoughts can be complex.
 Among other things they can be a sign of anxiety, a coping strategy, or an indication that we need urgent support.

 But even if you have no intention of harming yourself, if you are experiencing this kind of thought then it’s important to reach out and talk to someone.
 This is because suicide ideation is almost always a sign of an underlying issue that needs to be explored.
 And if you can identify what that is, then you can start to move away from distressing thoughts towards a better understanding of yourself.

 Having thoughts of suicide or self-harm?
-Get confidential, compassionate, non-judgemental support from an expert MTA therapist.
+Get confidential, compassionate, non-judgemental support from an expert Lumo therapist.
 In-person, video and live chat therapy options are all available.